 Video Journalism is an intensive laboratory course in gathering, writing and producing news for a daily broadcast.
 Students will learn radio and television production techniques; at the end of each semester, students will produce up to a 15-minute newsmagazine that showcases their reporting, editing, and production skills.
 Operation of broadcast newsrooms, ethics in broadcast journalism, interviewing techniques, and media criticism will also be examined in the course.
 Since this course is designed to allow students to go into the field to develop their own reports on local stories of significance and do their own production work (recording, editing, etc.) a significant “after hours” commitment is required.

-In developing original web content, students gain deeper understanding of Digital Animation using Adobe Animate.
-Application of Rigging, Spring and Bounce Effect, Mass, Linear Interpolation, Bezier Curves all culminate with a 30 second animated short.
+In developing original web content, students gain deeper understanding of Digital Animation using Adobe Animate and Character Animator.
+Principles of animation explored include Rigging, Spring and Bounce Effects, Linear Interpolation, use of Bezier Curves, frame-by-frame sequencing, and use of motion paths.